Celebrate 150 years with the Bell Museum!

 This program is generously supported by Ruth and John Huss and WEM Foundation.

-A Natural Curiosity: The Story of the Bell Museum
+VIDEO: A Natural Curiosity: The Story of the Bell Museum

 Since its humble start in 1872 as a one-room cabinet of curiosities, the University of Minnesota’s Bell Museum of natural history has become one of the state’s most important cultural institutions.
 Drawing on a wealth of materials unearthed during the museum’s recent move, this gorgeously illustrated book, A Natural Curiosity, chronicles the remarkable discoveries and personalities that have made the Bell Museum what it is today.